sergiobayona/esquema/README.md

 Use the `property` keyword for the existing model attributes.
 In other words the symbol passed to the `property` method must be a column in the table that the model represents.
 Property does not accept a `type` argument, as the type is inferred from the column type.

-Use the `virtual_property` keyword for properties that are not columns in the table that the model represents.Virtual properties do accept a `type` argument, as the type cannot be inferred from the column type.
+Use the `virtual_property` keyword for properties that are not columns in the table that the model represents.
+Virtual properties require a `type` argument, as the type cannot be inferred.

 ## Development